jurajzachar/akka-osgi/README.md

  * Apache Felix Container 4.x

 # Caveats
 AKKA bundles its 'reference.conf' inside akka-actors jar which is not so ideal for OSGi deployments.
-According to AKKA documentation only one (and possibly) big bundle should be deployed containing all actors and their corresponding ActorSystem.
+According to [AKKA documentation](http://doc.akka.io/docs/akka/current/additional/osgi.html#Intended_Use) only one (and possibly) big bundle should be deployed containing all actors and their corresponding ActorSystem.

-This sucks for dynamic and modular deployments where Actors might come and go and where all parts of application might be implemented in one go...
+This sucks for dynamic and modular deployments where Actors might come and go and where all parts of application might be __not__ be implemented in one go...

 # Configuration
 Drop into $karaf.home/etc directory config file __akka.options.cfg__.